Pique dubs Zidane's men 'worst Madrid' he has faced

-Gerard Pique described Real Madrid's first-half performance as the worst he has faced in El Clasico encounters despite Barcelona suffering a 2-0 defeat at Santiago Bernabeu on Sunday.

-Madrid leapfrogged Barcelona into top spot in LaLiga after claiming their first Clasico league victory in almost four years, with Vinicius Junior and Mariano Diaz on the scoresheet.
+Madrid leapfrogged Barcelona into top spot in LaLiga after claiming its first Clasico league victory in almost four years, with Vinicius Junior and Mariano Diaz on the scoresheet.

-Pique got a touch on Vinicius' opener but was unable to divert it away from his own net and he admitted his side's second-half display against their bitter rivals was not good enough.
+Pique got a touch on Vinicius's opener but was unable to divert it away from his own net and he admitted his side's second-half display against its bitter rival was not good enough.

 But he also fired a broadside at Zinedine Zidane's men, saying Barcelona missed an opportunity to hurt them during a disjointed opening 45 minutes.

-"Madrid in the first half was the worst Madrid I've faced at the Bernabeu," Pique told reporters.
+"Madrid in the first half was the worst Madrid I've faced at the Bernabeu," Pique said.
 "We missed a chance to hurt them.

 "We have to play better than in the second half, though.
 We lost balls and they grew in confidence.